-ROBERT L. RUSSELL, Ph.D.
-Director of Clinical Training (Ph.D.
-Program)
+ROBERT L. RUSSELL, PH.D.

-Professor and Director of Clinical Training in the APA approved Ph.D. program at PAU received M.A. degrees in psychology (Duquesne University) and linguistics (University of North Carolina, Chapel Hill) before receiving his doctorate in clinical psychology at Clark University.
-He completed his internship at

-Judge Baker Guidance Center with an appointment at Harvard University.
+Dr. Russell received M.A. degrees in psychology (Duquesne University) and linguistics (University of North Carolina, Chapel Hill) before receiving his doctorate in clinical psychology at Clark University.
+He completed his internship at Judge Baker Guidance Center with an appointment at Harvard University.
 Prior to assuming the DCT at PAU, Dr. Russell held appointments as Professor of Pediatrics at the Medical College of Wisconsin, where he was also the Director of Research within the Child Development Center.
 He has also held appointments at the University of Kentucky, New School for Social Research, and Loyola University Chicago.
 His main emphases in research include developmental psychopathology, child and adolescent communication disorders, processes of change in psychosocial treatments, and narrative psychology.
 He is particularly interested in how social communication competence affects adjustment across childhood/adolescence and how language processes in psychotherapy can lead to positive clinical outcomes.